corda/corda/docs/source/protocol-state-machines.rst

           // TODO: Could run verify() here to make sure the only signature missing is the sellers.

-          logger().trace { "Sending partially signed transaction to seller" }

-          // TODO: Protect against the buyer terminating here and leaving us in the lurch without
-          //       the final tx.
-          // TODO: Protect against a malicious buyer sending us back a different transaction to
-          //       the one we built.
-          val fullySigned = sendAndReceive(TRADE_TOPIC, tradeRequest.sessionID, sessionID, stx,
-              TimestampedWireTransaction::class.java)

-          logger().trace { "Got fully signed transaction, verifying ... "}

-          val ltx = fullySigned.verifyToLedgerTransaction(serviceHub.timestampingService,
-                  serviceHub.identityService)

-          logger().trace { "Fully signed transaction was valid.
-Trade complete! :-)" }

-          return Pair(fullySigned, ltx)
+          return stx
       }

+      open fun assembleSharedTX(tradeRequest: SellerTradeInfo): Pair<TransactionBuilder, List<PublicKey>> {
+          val ptx = TransactionBuilder()
+          // Add input and output states for the movement of cash, by using the Cash contract to generate the states. val wallet = serviceHub.walletService.currentWallet
+          val cashStates = wallet.statesOfType<Cash.State>()
+          val cashSigningPubKeys = Cash().generateSpend(ptx, tradeRequest.price, tradeRequest.sellerOwnerKey, cashStates)
+          // Add inputs/outputs/a command for the movement of the asset. ptx.addInputState(tradeRequest.assetForSale.ref)
+          // Just pick some new public key for now.
+This won't be linked with our identity in any way, which is what
+          // we want for privacy reasons: the key is here ONLY to manage and control ownership, it is not intended to
+          // reveal who the owner actually is.
+The key management service is expected to derive a unique key from some
+          // initial seed in order to provide privacy protection. val freshKey = serviceHub.keyManagementService.freshKey()
+          val (command, state) = tradeRequest.assetForSale.state.withNewOwner(freshKey.public)
+          ptx.addOutputState(state)
+          ptx.addCommand(command, tradeRequest.assetForSale.state.owner)

+          // And add a request for timestamping: it may be that none of the contracts need this!
+But it can't hurt
+          // to have one.
+          ptx.setTime(Instant.now(), timestampingAuthority, 30.seconds)
+          return Pair(ptx, cashSigningPubKeys)
+      }

 This code is longer but still fairly straightforward.
 Here are some things to pay attention to:

 1. We do some sanity checking on the received message to ensure we're being offered what we expected to be offered.
-2. We create a cash spend in the normal way, by using ``Cash().craftSpend``.
+2. We create a cash spend in the normal way, by using ``Cash().generateSpend``.
 See the contracts tutorial if this isn't clear.
 3. We access the *service hub* when we need it to access things that are transient and may change or be recreated whilst a protocol is suspended, things like the wallet or the timestamping service.
 Remember that a protocol may be suspended when it waits to receive a message across node or computer restarts, so objects representing a service or data which may frequently change should be accessed 'just in time'.
-4. Finally, we send the unfinsished, invalid transaction to the seller so they can sign it.
-They are expected to send back to us a ``TimestampedWireTransaction``, which once we verify it, should be the final outcome of the trade.
+4. Finally, we send the unfinished, invalid transaction to the seller so they can sign it.
+They are expected to send back to us a ``SignaturesFromSeller``, which once we verify it, should be the final outcome of the trade.

 As you can see, the protocol logic is straightforward and does not contain any callbacks or network glue code, despite the fact that it takes minimal resources and can survive node restarts.